sbroncio/confite/README.md

 # README

-It es the tirst modification of this file
+It is the first modification of this file

 * Ruby version - 2.3.3

 * System dependencies   Debian-9

 At this moment is all I can say, I hope more later

+a new modification of this file

 * Configuration